security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

     {% include image.html image='kali-light-theme.png' %}

-2. Now, download and install `mono`, which can run Windows applications from Linux.
+2. Now, download and install `mono`, which can run `.net` applications from Linux.
 From a Terminal, run the following command:

         sudo apt install mono-complete